niplav/site/turning.md

 <!--TODO: measure runtime-->

-* Question: Is there a more efficient algorithm to compute the resolved preference?
+* Question: Is there a more efficient algorithm to compute the turned preference?
 Can it at least be made exponential?

 ##### Non-Unique Results

 Another, smaller problem is that the algorithm often doesn't have a unique result, as seen in the small example [above](#Resolving-Inconsistencies).

-We can compute the set of all possible resolutions with some trivial changes to the algorithm:
+We can compute the set of all possible turnings with some trivial changes to the algorithm:

-	res_all(W, G≿=(W, E≿)):
+	turn_all(W, G≿=(W, E≿)):
 		mindist=∞
 		R=∅
 		[…]